baijum/service-binding-documentation/docs/getting-started/quick-start.md

 ![postgresql-spring-boot](/img/docs/postgresql-spring-boot.png)

-The service binding operator will collect backing service configuration required for the connectivity and expose it to the sample application.
+The service binding operator collects backing service configuration required for the connectivity and expose it to the sample application.

 This topic provides the following information on how to deploy application and connect it to a a backing service: